The Alterna-milks: Cow’s Milk Alternatives for Toddlers

 Rice milk is processed from brown rice.
 It is a low fat, low protein, and lactose-free option.
 It is known as the the least allergenic alterna-milks for allergy-senstive families.
 The nutritional value of rice milk is very small, however, except for the fortified additives.
 For a vegan child or adult, soy milk remains a better alternative.

 Hemp milk is newer to the alterna-milk family.
-It is created from the seeds of the same plant used to make marijuana.
-It is a good source of natural protein, iron, magnesium, phosphorous, and vitamin E. Hemp milk is high in omega fats, and lactose-gluten-free.
+It does contain natural protein, iron, magnesium, phosphorous, and vitamin E. Hemp milk is high in omega fats, and lactose-gluten-free.
 It is also well tolerated for people with soy, dairy, or tree-nut allergies.
 Of note, these milks contain no THC (the active psychogenic agent in marijuana).
 Although increasingly popular, hemp milks are more difficult to find in neighborhood grocery stores.
 And due to the recent commercially availability, the nutritional benefits are largely unstudied.

 Animal-based: Fermented, goat, and canned